SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_cpc_secondary_sdio_freertos/readme.md

 >By following above commands rpssdio.ko module will be loaded.
 On successful execution, output will look like :
 >![Figure: sapi_perf](resources/readme/sapi_perf.png)
 >or message will look like "NOT IN OPEN STATE"
+>- Once the command has been successfully executed, removing and reloading the kernel module is not supported.
+Restart the device in order to install it again.

-6. Copy the CPC-daemon to the home directory.
+7. Copy the CPC-daemon to the home directory.

-7. Open a new terminal on the Raspberry Pi, navigate to the /daemon/cpcd.conf file, and set the following parameters:
+8. Open a new terminal on the Raspberry Pi, navigate to the daemon/cpcd.conf file, and set the following parameters:

 ```
 a. disable_encryption: true